avdstaaij/gdpc/docs/source/index.md

 easier.

-GDPC is primarily designed for the [Generative Design in Minecraft Competition (GDMC)](https://gendesignmc.wikidot.com/), a yearly competition for generative AI systems in Minecraft where the challenge is to write an algorithm that creates a settlement that adapts to the pre-existing terrain.
+GDPC is primarily designed for the [Generative Design in Minecraft Competition (GDMC)](https://gendesignmc.wikidot.com/), a yearly competition for procedural generation in Minecraft where the challenge is to write an algorithm that creates a settlement that adapts to the pre-existing terrain.
 Feel free to join us on [Discord](https://discord.gg/YwpPCRQWND)!